Wander Labs

 Real stories from real members who’ve built skills, shipped work, and changed their trajectories through The Wandering Pro.

-I had never heard of a community that would encourage youths like us to be consistent with our work.
+It struck me because I had never heard of a community that would encourage youths like us to be consistent with our work.
 But this community was different because the people behind it are actually working on building something meaningful.
-It was the gentle push I didn’t know I needed to get back on track.
+It was the gentle push I didn’t know I needed.

 The co-working/building-together vibe drew me in.
 One thing I’m really proud of is how much the community works together toward a common goal.
-You could be writing a blog while someone else is building a microcontroller — all in the same group.
+You could be writing a blog while someone else is building a microcontroller, all in the same group.

 The monthly challenge kept me consistent and I was able to not only prepare for the HackTheBox Certified Penetration Testing Specialist exam, but also passed it.
 A friendly environment that helps you push yourself towards your goals.